sanjayamirthraj/eigengames/README.md

 Our solution solves parallel execution by intelligently batching transactions from the mempool based on independent state accesses, allowing us to propose more efficient blocks.
 We've developed two possible implementation paths:

-Our first approach involves creating a custom client implementation that works within the existing ecosystem through an Ethereum Improvement Proposal (EIP).
-This implementation introduces parallel execution capabilities through specialized transaction types.
-This can directly be used on mainnet or any EVM compatible chain.

-The second way that protocols can use our custom batching solution is through the creation of Alt L1s!

 We have the brains of the operation with our custom algorithms, and we look to speed up ETH and Layer 2s and really -- anyone who wants to use our product!

 ## The Batching Algorithm: The Heart of Our Innovation